-Mac Stone is a conservation photographer from Gainesville, Florida.
-Growing up exploring the springs, swamps, and hammocks of North Central Florida, he developed a passion for photography at a young age.
+Mac Stone grew up exploring the springs, swamps, and hammocks of North Central Florida where he developed a passion for photography and conservation at a young age.

 His work focuses on swamps and wetlands in an attempt to change public opinion towards these often misunderstood and maligned ecosystems.
 After spending five years living and working in the Everglades watershed, he released a 304-page coffee table book about the heralded River of Grass.
 Everglades: America's Wetland, published by University Press of Florida and is now in its second printing.
 He also delivered a TED talk on the subject, which has now been viewed over 1 million times.
 Click this link to view.